Nintendo Switch Black Friday deals 2019 - best live offers and what to expect

 Will Nintendo Switch have Black Friday deals?

 Black Friday is officially on 29th November this year, with Cyber Monday hot on its heels on 2nd December.
-However, Black Friday deals start to launch as early as two weeks before the official day and brands like Currys and Amazon run early deals to draw in customers.
+However, Black Friday deals have launched early with Currys and Amazon running early deals to draw in customers.
+Amazon has the Nintendo Switch Lite for £189.99 now.

 Nintendo Switch was the one to watch last year, and it was the most searched for item across Amazon on Prime Day so expect the brands to go hard on offers to part you from your cash.
 With the Nintendo Switch Lite hot off the press too we can expect to see the older model discounted.
 There will also be accessories on offer, which we’ve highlighted below along with deals you can buy now, tips on what to look for and bundle offers.